luluzhou1/alinush.github.io/_includes/refs.md

 [^SCPplus21e]: **Hyperproofs: Aggregating and Maintaining Proofs in Vector Commitments**, by Shravan Srinivasan and Alex Chepurnoy and Charalampos Papamanthou and Alin Tomescu and Yupeng Zhang, *in Cryptology ePrint Archive, Report 2021/599*, 2021, [[URL]](https://ia.cr/2021/599)

+[^SCPplus22]: **Hyperproofs: Aggregating and Maintaining Proofs in Vector Commitments**, by Shravan Srinivasan and Alexander Chepurnoy and Charalampos Papamanthou and Alin Tomescu and Yupeng Zhang, *in 31st USENIX Security Symposium (USENIX Security 22)*, 2022, [[URL]](https://www.usenix.org/conference/usenixsecurity22/presentation/srinivasan)

 [^SDS20]: **Let's Revoke: Scalable Global Certificate Revocation**, by Smith, Trevor and Dickinson, Luke and Seamons, Kent, *in {NDSS 2020}*, 2020

 [^SJ00]: **Security of Signed ElGamal Encryption**, by Schnorr, Claus Peter and Jakobsson, Markus, *in Advances in Cryptology --- ASIACRYPT 2000*, 2000